Scalable calibration of individual-based epidemic models through categorical approximations: Introduction

 In some cases, information may be available about the geographic location of individuals, network structure, or other factors that influence transmission rates between pairs of individuals.
 For example, if $\bl_n$ denotes the Euclidean position of the $n$-th individual, then spatial weighting could be introduced in the $S\to I$ transition probability \eqref{eq:homog_mixing} in the form:

-where $\phi>0$ is a parameter.
+where $\phi>0$ is a parameter and $\norm{\cdot}$ is the Euclidean distance.
 Here, the term $\frac{1}{N}\frac{1}{\sqrt{2 \pi \phi^2}}\exp\left\{-\frac{\|\bl_n-\bl_{k}\|^2}{2\phi^2}\right\}$ can be interpreted as the rate at which the $n$-th individual contacts the $k$-th individual, whilst the other terms are as in the homogeneous-mixing case.
 One could similarly model heterogeneity arising from a known network rather than spatial structure, by choosing the $S\to I$ transition probability for individual $n$ to reflect its connectivity to other members of the population.

 \paragraph{Observations.} At each time step $t$, an individual is either reported in their true state, misreported in some other state, or not reported at all: in our SIS model, the observed state of each individual is therefore one of $\{U,S,I\}$, where $U$ represents being unreported (e.g. missing test results).
 For any individual, let $q_S$ (resp. $q_I$) be the probability of either correctly reporting or misreporting their state, given that they are susceptible (resp. infected).
 Conditional that the state of the individual is either reported or misreported, let $q_{Se}$ (resp. $q_{Sp}$) be the probability of observing $I$ if $I$ (resp. $S$ if $S$) is the true state.
 In the context of testing $q_{Se}$ and $q_{Sp}$ are the sensitivity and specificity.